dfamonteiro/blog/blog/content/posts/championship-title-math.md

 Lewis Hamilton would need to win only 11 races and be on the podium for the rest of the season in order to secure the championship.

 ## Visualizing all the possibilities

+We've seen what happens if Lewis finishes in third.
+We also saw what happens if Lewis finishes in eleventh.
+But what if he finishes second? or fourth? or seventh?
+We simply have to adjust the amount of point that lewis loses to Max.
+You can even plot it in a chart, with $S\_m$ as the X axis and $l$ as the Y axis.
+Feel free to change the constants below!

 <!-- It's fair to say that I'm not going get code quality awards for the code below... -->

 <link rel="stylesheet" href="/css/championship_chart.css">